-Delinquent accounts have been at an all-time high during this past year.
+There has been an increase in delinquent accounts during the past two years.
 We attribute this to the impacts of Covid-19 on everyone's finances.
 The charge for shutoff of a delinquent account is \$55.00.
 After payment of the delinquent amount, the turn on charge is \$45.00.
 This results in an additional \$100.00 added to the delinquent amount before water service can be restored to your property.
-It is very important that you contact us as soon as you think you may not be able to make payment within the normal 30-day grace period.
+It is very important that you contact us as soon as you think you may not be able to make payment within the normal 30-day payment period.
 At that time, we can discuss options for payment and perhaps offer a payment plan to get you through a tough period and avoid the shutoff and turn on charges.
 If you stay within your payment structure it will save you from the additional \$100.00 charges associated with the shutoff and turn on policy.

-The additional costs associated with shutoff for nonpayment of your quarterly bill is a very important consideration.
+The additional costs associated with shutoff for nonpayment of your monthly bill is a very important consideration.
 These costs have been reviewed and approved by the Public Utilities Commission.
 These charges are in addition to the overdue amount and any accumulated interest.
 They apply at the time service has been shut off.
 Waiting until the water has been shutoff for nonpayment will cost you more than making a timely payment.
 We would like to help and payment plans are a great option to get you through a tough period.